 Board of Directors

-Jeremy Powell, Director, Membership Chair
+Jeremy Powell, Director, President

-Shefa Rich, Director at-Large, Shabbat Committee, Financial Strategic Planning Committee
+Shabbat Committee, Financial Strategic Planning Committee

 Shefa Rich is Jewish by choice.
 She became a member of Chadeish Yameinu in 2012 after her beloved husband Cal Rich's death.
 She is learning about Jewish Renewal and Chadeish Yameinu from Rabbi Eli and video and books by Rabbi Zalman Schachter-Shalomi.

 Larry (Uri) Stone, Director-At-Large

 I have been a member of Chadeish Yameinu for almost four years and am delighted to have the opportunity to serve on the Board.
 Although I do not consider myself religious, my connection to Judaism is deep, as are my feelings for the Jewish people.
-I have lived in Israel and was there during the Six Day War, which was a completely life changing experience.
+I have lived in Israel and was there during the Six-Day War, which was a completely life-changing experience.
 I have dual citizenship with Israel and consider myself a dedicated Zionist.
 I am also continuing my study of the Hebrew language, and now consider myself semi-fluent in conversational Hebrew.

 I was originally drawn to Chadeish Yameinu after meeting Rabbi Eli and experiencing the wonderful quality of the services he leads.
 I appreciate my growing connection to the members, and very much enjoy the services in our new Shul.
 Although I am originally from the East Coast, I have been in California for many years, and moved to Santa Cruz eight years ago, with the intention of remaining here.
-I am also a psychotherapist (MFT) by profession, but am more or less semi-retired, and am gradually cutting back on the number of hours I work.
+I am also a psychotherapist (MFT) by profession, but I am more or less semi-retired, and am gradually cutting back on the number of hours I work.
 I look forward to continuing to grow my connection to our wonderful community.